sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The Tunnel Name for dynamic tunnels is auto-generated as EVPN_A.B.C.D where A.B.C.D is the DIP.

-For every dynamic tunnel discovered the following processing occurs.
+For every dynamic tunnel discovered, the following processing occurs.
 - SAI objects related to tunnel are created.
   - Tunnel SAI object is created with the mapper IDs created for the VTEP.
-  - Tunnel terminator SAI object of type P2P created with the tunnel_id attribute as the oid generated in the above step.
 - BridgePort SAI object with the tunnel oid is created.
 Learning is disabled for EVPN tunnels.
 - Port object of type Tunnel created in the portsorch.

-To avoid static tunnels from being created with an EVPN prefix, VxlanMgr disallows static tunnels with name starting with "EVPN".

 The creation sequence assuming only IMET rx is depicted in the diagram below.